Coolart Wetlands and Homestead Reserve: Adjacent grounds

 Coolart is bordered by Merricks Creek on the south, Somers School Camp on the east, Balnarring Beach road on the west and privately owned farmland on the north.
-It contains the Coolart Homestead, a substantial two-storey brick house, with a third-storey tower and several outbuildings.
-As well as a well-maintained garden there are several wetlands with a bird hide and a wetland observatory with educational facilities.
-There are also areas of woodland and farmland.
+As well as a well-maintained garden there are several wetlands with a bird hide, a wetland observatory with educational facilities, and areas of woodland and farmland.
 The wetlands are home to a breeding colony of over 1000 Australian white ibises, while koalas, swamp wallabies, and echidnas inhabit the woodlands.